-WEEK 3: DATA MANAGEMENT III: In this week, we will introduce additional topics in data management.
+WEEK 3: Data Management III: This week, we will introduce additional topics in data management.
+Building on the data management skills mastered in weeks 1-2 and the first lesson of this week, you will learn about supervised and unsupervised learning techniques and model quality.
 We will also provide a quick overview of the burgeoning field of Machine Learning.
-Building off of the data management skills mastered in weeks 1-2 and the first lesson of this week, you will learn how to set up and run both supervised and unsupervised learning techniques.
-We will be using the open source software package Orange (implemented in Python) for the machine learning lectures this week and next.
-Fresh Connection Round 2 is open this week.

-WEEK 4: Machine Learning: In Week 4 we will dive more deeply into the field of Machine Learning.
+WEEK 4: Machine Learning: In Week 4, we will dive more deeply into the field of Machine Learning.
 We will present examples of commonly used machine learning algorithms and some applications.
-Next, we will discuss methods to train and validate classifiers, and the trade-offs between classifier performance and overfitting.
+Next, we will discuss methods to train and validate classifiers and the trade-offs between classifier performance and overfitting.
 We will be using the open-source software package Orange (implemented in Python) for machine learning.

-WEEK 7: Supply Chain Systems I: ERPs, SC Modules, and Software Selection and Implementation: So far, we have discussed how large sets of data are managed.
-In this week, we take a specific look at supply chain systems starting with typical data structures and communication methods (such as EDI, XML, etc.).
-Building off of this, we will provide an overview of the traditional supply chain operational and execution systems, such as, ERP, MRP, TMS, OMS, and WMS.
+WEEK 7: Supply Chain Systems I: ERPs, SC Modules, and Software Selection and Implementation: So far, we have discussed how to manage large sets of data.
+This week, we take a specific look at supply chain systems starting with typical data structures and communication methods (such as EDI, XML, etc.).
+Building on this, we will provide an overview of the traditional supply chain operational and execution systems, such as ERP, MRP, TMS, OMS, and WMS.
 Finally, we will review how supply chain planning systems are used in practice and some of the challenges embedded in supply chain systems.

-WEEK 10: Supply Chain & Technology Trends: In this week Dr. Caplice and Dr. Ponce will introduce current technologies and trends and discuss how they may impact supply chains, to include autonomous trucks and vehicles, delivery drones, mobile computing, additive manufacturing (3D printers), crowdsourcing delivery, robotics, and blockchain.
+WEEK 10: Supply Chain & Technology Trends: In this week, Dr. Caplice and Dr. Ponce will introduce current technologies and trends and discuss how they may impact supply chains, including autonomous trucks and vehicles, delivery drones, mobile computing, additive manufacturing (3D printers), crowdsourcing delivery, robotics, and blockchain.
 We will conclude the week with a wrap-up of the course and the MicroMasters program series.
 There will be no graded assignment for this week.